-- How many passengers on the Ship had the same last name as you?
+- How many passengers had the same last name as you?
 Did anyone have your whole name?
 Could any of these people be from your family?
-Why or why not? - Create a family tree on separate paper.
+Why or why not? - Why were each of these people traveling and where were they going? - Create a family tree on separate paper.
 Highlight the names of your relatives who were alive in 1912, the year Titanic sailed.
-7